---Get L.A. style headshots before coming here.
-Photographers are booked several weeks ahead of time, and by the time you take pictures, get the proofs back, have your agent and manager look at them, and spend two weeks at the printer, you have wasted more than a month of your trip.
+- Get L.A. style headshots before coming here.
+Photographers are booked several weeks ahead of time, and by the time you take pictures, get the proofs back, have your agent and manager look at them, and upload them to casting sites, you have wasted more than a month of your trip.
 Do this in advance!
-This is a perfect task for the pre-trip --then do your reproductions via mail order from home.
+This is a perfect task for the pre-trip.

---Get work permits and Coogan accounts in advance.
+- Get work permits and Coogan accounts in advance.
 California is very strict about the work permits and you simply will not be allowed to work without one.
 Currently, the wait time is more than a month to get one, so start now!
-Note: California recently implemented a temporary online permit option, for those who are getting their first ever permit.
+Note: California does have a temporary online permit option, for those who are getting their first ever permit.
 While there is a $50 fee, this is an option that alleviates those in other states from playing a guessing game of when they may need a California permit, if ever.
 Although there is no cost to get a full permit by mail, the unnecessary permit applications are taxing the system.
 Later, when you need the DLSE to be able to process your renewal in a timely manner, you will appreciate that the system is not clogged up every January unnecessarily.
-For more information about temporary permits: https://permits.dir.ca.gov/tewp/
+Read here for more information about temporary permits.

 ALTERNATIVES TO COMING FOR PILOT SEASON

 There is no magic formula for success in Hollywood.
 There is no one “right” way.
 Pilot season is no exception.
 It is not the silver bullet that will make you a star, nor is it even the normal path.
 But if you live outside of Los Angeles, it may feel like a pilgrimage to Hollywood is the only way to make it.
 It isn’t!
 Lots of successful families have found alternatives to pilot season.
 They suggest: